Healthcare Professionals, Take Note!

 - Upon vaccination, students receive a paper record in addition to having it recorded in the California Immunization Registry (CAIR) with parent/guardian permission.

-- Health insurance information is collected to develop a sustainable program, but there is no cost to students or their families.
+- Health insurance information is collected as insurers may help pay the cost of immunizations administered by Shoo the Flu, but there is no cost to students or their families.

 Intranasal vs. Intramuscular Vaccine